androidsx/rate-me/README.md

 Rate-Me
 =======

-Rate-Me is a library for Android 2.3+ that provides a dialog that suggests the user to rate the app.
+Rate-Me is a Librery for Android2.3+ that provides a Dialog for suggesting to the user a Rate the App.
+If the Rate is 4 or more stars, the Dialog goes to PlayStore
+You can see the [source code](https://github.com/androidsx/rate-me/blob/readme/LibraryRateMe/src/com/androidsx/rateme/DialogRateMe.java) and an application example

 If the rating is 4 or more stars, the dialog just takes the user to the Google Play store.
 Otherwise, it prompts them to give feedback to the developer.
 You can see the [main class here](https://github.com/androidsx/rate-me/blob/readme/LibraryRateMe/src/com/androidsx/rateme/DialogRateMe.java) and an integration example in this image:
 [![img1](https://raw.githubusercontent.com/androidsx/rate-me/master/images-readme/image.png)]()

-##How to use
+## How to use

-###Download

-			git clone git@github.com:androidsx/rate-me.git

-### Eclipse

-Import `rate-me` in Eclipse and then link your app project with this library.

-### Use the Library

-Using the library is really simple, [that example] RateMe / src / com / androidsx / rateme / demo2 / HelloWorldActivity.java allows you to know how to link the activity apps through a button.
+Using the library is really simple, [that example](RateMe / src / com / androidsx / rateme / demo2 / HelloWorldActivity.java)  allows you to know how to link the activity apps through a button.
 On the button click event, you have add this code.

             DialogFragment dialogo = DialogRateMe.newInstance(
                         "com.androidsx.smileys");
             dialogo.show(getFragmentManager(), "dialog");

-Normally your currency this line of code: "com.androidsx.smileys" by getPackageName() in your app
+normally use getPackageName() instead of "com.androidsx.smileys".

 This Library can be opened automatically by calling the method onStart in our project: